 “I dress for myself.
 Not for the image, not for the public, not for the fashion, not for men.”

-At Georgian College, with the tools learned taking the European Pattern Drafting course created originally in Italy by Le Grand Chic Italia, one is able to bring any pattern to life for themselves or others with the perfect fit every time.
+By taking the European Pattern Drafting course created originally in Italy by Le Grand Chic Italia, one is able to bring any pattern to life for themselves or others with the perfect fit every time.
 Join us and see for yourself.

 "European Pattern Drafting offered at Georgian College in Barrie, Ontario, brings students into the classroom to teach them how to take an idea from pen, to paper, to pattern, to Perfection.
 Techniques taught in this course curriculum help produce fine tailors of the future.
 With a course directly imported from Le Grand Chic Italia, where clothes fit the body instead of the body fitting the clothes, instructor Maria Calautti opens the door to endless garment design.